 Aside from the technical differences listed above, there are many subjective differences people consider when purchasing a diamond.
 Old-mine enthusiasts will usually describe the old mine cut diamond as fiery and warm.
 Some explain that because the modern diamond is designed for optimum brilliance, the old mine retains a livelier inner light.

-Difference between Old European Cut and Old Mine Cut
+Old European Cut VS Old Mine Cut

 Unbeknownst to most consumers, there is technically no official diamond that is named as an “old mine cut”.
 The term “Old Mine” is used to describe all antique diamond cuts that were cut by hand.
 It applies especially to those cuts which fail to be described more specifically.

 Rose, cushion, old European, and more are all cuts that are often promoted collectively under the old mine umbrella.

 Also, a diamond must be antique – that is, more than 100 years old – to qualify as a genuine old mine cut.
 You will see vintage diamonds described as old mine, but this isn’t strictly correct.
 The reason age matters is that diamond-cutting techniques improved considerably at the beginning of the 20th century.
 Cuts that came after were usually done with machines rather than by hand.
 The precision involved warranted far more individual descriptions and classifications.
 As an example, the modern round brilliant cut has its origins firmly in the old mine era, but would never be described as such.